DragonStuff/galactic-diner-guide/README.md

     CI/CD: implementing CI/CD pipelines would automate the build, test, and deployment processes;

-    ALso, using tools like Terraform or AWS CloudFormation would simplify infrastructure provisioning.
+    Also, using tools like Terraform or AWS CloudFormation would simplify infrastructure provisioning.

 By implementing these changes, we can achieve a more scalable, reliable, and maintainable Galactic Diner Guide system.